Is BBI handshake dead? meet the ‘ghost’ strategist, Identity of elusive political mastermind

-Perhaps Uhuru Raila handshake was the most invincible move in our political history at least since the new constitution but what many forget are the hundreds of dangerous political baits at county level that have seen many politicians lose life time savings.
+Perhaps Uhuru Raila handshake is the most talked about since the 2017 general election but what many forget are the several dangerous political baits at county level that have seen many politicians lose or win various positions; governors, Senators and MPs.

+It takes more than millions of cash and oratory skills to win an election even in a far remote county like Nyamira, Homa Bay, West Pokot or cosmopolitan like Nairobi, Kiambu, Mombasa, Kajiado you name it.

 Meet the shy man who never likes limelight but respected in the circles of politicians for his strategic genius to get them either win elections or manage their counties and constituencies, ladies and gentlemen; Mr Naftal Nyabuto.